CodeHipster/voronoi/readme.md

 ## how to use

 The code in the static/voronoi/ folder is pure javascript.
 The voronoi-animation.js can be used to animate the voronoi.
+- read the docs on the constructor.

+## example
-The vue/voronoi-vue.js is an example vue implementation.
+main.js contains an example implementation